aretitriantafyllidou/aretitriantafyllidou/obesity prediction model/README.md

-# Predicting Obesity Levels Using Machine Learning methods
+# Predicting obesity levels using machine learning methods

 In this project, I used machine learning project to analyze health and lifestyle data to predict obesity levels using supervised learning algorithms such as Random Forest, Support Vector Machines, and Conditional Inference Trees.